The Department offers a doctoral programme in Anglophone Literatures and Cultures. Applicants may choose one of two modes of study:

 - Regular consultations with the supervisor.

-For details, please consult the approved study plans:
+For details, please consult the general study plans of the programme:

-Student progress is evaluated at the end of each year by their supervisor, the evaluation being subject to the approval of the Subject Board (“oborová rada”).
+Student progress is evaluated at the end of each year by their supervisor, the evaluation being subject to the approval of the Graduate Studies Board (“oborová rada”).

 Further details concerning the rules of study are outlined in the Faculty of Arts Study Regulations: in Czech, in English.